-De Quervain’s tendinitis occurs when the tendons near the base of the thumb are overused and become irritated, inflamed, and swollen.
-Typical symptoms of De Quervain’s tendinitis include:
+De Quervain’s Tendinitis, also referred to as De Quervain’s Tenosynovitis, occurs when the tendons on the thumb side of the wrist are overused and become irritated or constricted.
+Typical symptoms of De Quervain’s Tendinitis include:

-Mild to moderate cases of De Quervains tendinitis are treated using nonsurgical treatment options.
+Mild to moderate cases of De Quervain's Tendinitis are treated using nonsurgical methods.
 Severe cases may require surgical intervention.